-The curriculum of the Five Town CSD is designed to reflect the learning expectations for all students in all content areas of the system of Learning Results, as well as other statutory and regulatory requirements and content areas specified by the Board.
+The curriculum of Camden Rockport Schools the school unit is designed to reflect the learning expectations for all students in all content areas of the system of Learning Results, as well as other statutory and regulatory requirements and content areas specified by the Board.

 The Board acknowledges that from time to time individual students may be exposed to some ideas and materials with which they or their parent(s)/legal guardian disagree.
-Students and their parent(s)/legal guardian may not agree with all aspects of the curriculum, but such disagreement alone is not a sufficient basis to exempt a student from the prescribed curriculum.
-Exemptions from the instruction should be minimized because they can detract from the overall curriculum provided to the class as a whole and the educational objectives required in the Maine Learning Results.
+Students and their parent(s)/legal guardian cannot be required to adopt ideas with which they disagree, but such disagreement alone is not a sufficient basis to exempt a student from the prescribed curriculum.
+Exemptions from the required curriculum should be minimized because they can detract from the overall instruction provided to the class as a whole and the educational objectives required in the Maine Learning Results sought to be achieved by the curriculum.

-The Board recognizes, however, that there could be topics in the curriculum which may be objectionable to individual students and/or parent(s)/legal guardian based on their religious, moral, or philosophical beliefs.
+The Board recognizes, however, that there could be topics in the curriculum which may be objectionable to individual students and/or parent(s)/legal guardian based on their particular sincerely held religious, moral or philosophical beliefs.
 Exemption from instruction which infringes on such beliefs may be requested by the parent(s)/legal guardian.

-Requests for exemption from instruction must be made in writing to the Building Principal Administrator and are subject to the approval of the Building Principal Administrator.
-The Building Principal Administrator shall notify the Superintendent as soon as practicable of any request for exemption from instruction and of his/her decision.
-If the Building Administrator denies an exemption request, the parent(s)/legal guardian may appeal to the Superintendent.
+Requests for exemption from instruction must be made in writing to the Building Principal and are subject to the approval of the Principal.
+The Principal shall notify the Superintendent as soon as practicable of any request for exemption from instruction and of his/her decision.
+If the Principal denies an exemption request, the parent(s)/legal guardian may appeal to the Superintendent.

-In considering requests for exemption, factors that the Building Principal Administrator should consider may include:
+In considering requests for exemption, factors that the Principal should consider may include:

 - 1. The alignment of the curriculum with the system of Learning Results; - 2.
 Whether the course or content area is required by state law or Board policy; - 3.
 The educational importance of the material or instruction from which exemption is requested; - 4.
 Evidence regarding the sincerity of the belief on which the request is based; - 5.
-Whether the school has a legal obligation to accommodate the exemption request; and - The effect of exemption or accommodation on the validity of the local assessment system; - 7.
+Whether the school has a legal obligation to accommodate the exemption request; and - 6.
+The effect of exemption or accommodation on the validity of the local assessment system; and - 7.
 Other factors that bear upon the particular request.